accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### iOS

 1. Activate the **Differentiate without color** option (*Settings > Accessibility > Display and text size > Differentiate without color*).
-1. Identify on the screen the words or sets of words, texts, graphic elements carrying information and temporal media whose coloring carries information.
+1. Identify on the screen the words or sets of words, texts, graphic elements carrying information and time-based media whose coloring carries information.
 1. Check that there is another visual means of retrieving this information: presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
 1. With the **screen reader**, access the information given by color.
 1. Check that equivalent information is returned by the screen reader (for example the “selected” state of a green button).